Legal realism: Oliver Wendell Holmes Jr.

 Holmes introduced the "bad-man" theory of law: "[I]f we take the view of our friend the bad man we shall find that he does not care two straws" about either the morality or the logic of the law.
 For the bad man, "legal duty" signifies only "a prophecy that if he does certain things he will be subjected to disagreeable consequences by way of imprisonment or compulsory payment".
 The bad man cares nothing for legal theorizing and concerns himself only with practical consequences.
 In the spirit of pragmatism, Holmes suggests that this is a useful way of laying bare the true meaning of legal concepts.

 The utilitarian or instrumentalist flavor of "The Path of the Law" also found favor with the realists.
 The purpose of the law, Holmes insisted, was the deterrence of undesirable social consequences: "I think that the judges themselves have failed adequately to recognize their duty of weighing considerations of social advantage."
 Before the Civil War, this conception of adjudication as a form of social engineering had been widely shared by American judges, but in the late nineteenth century it had fallen out of favor.
 One of the aspirations of both Holmes and the realists was to revive it.
 For example, in his dissent in Southern Pacific Co. v.
 Jensen, Holmes wrote, "The common law is not a brooding omnipresence in the sky, but the articulate voice of some sovereign ... that can be identified," thereby arguing in favor of a pragmatic and more realistic approach to judicial interpretation of common law.

 Key themes

 Drawing upon Holmes and other critics of legal formalism, a number of iconoclastic legal scholars launched the legal realist movement in the 1920s and 30s.
 Among the leading legal realists were Karl Llewellyn, Jerome Frank, Herman Oliphant, Underhill Moore, Walter Wheeler Cook, Leon Green, and Felix Cohen.
 Two American law schools, Yale and Columbia, were hotbeds of realist thought.
-Realism was a mood more than it was a cohesive movement, but it is possible to identify a number of common themes.
+Realism was a mood more than a cohesive movement, but it had some common themes.
 These include: